Chart Color Schemes

 Rosemount lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Rosemount's population is estimated at around 2,001, reflecting an increase of 150 people since the 2021 Census.
-This growth represents an 8.1% increase from the previous figure of 1,851 residents.
-The latest ABS ERP data release (June 2024) and additional validated new addresses contribute to this estimate.
-Rosemount's population density is approximately 154 persons per square kilometer.
-Over the past decade, Rosemount has shown resilient growth with a compound annual growth rate of 2.5%, outperforming its SA4 region.
-Interstate migration accounted for around 50% of overall population gains during recent periods.
+Rosemount's population, as of November 2025, is estimated at around 1,890 people.
+This reflects an increase of 39 people since the 2021 Census which reported a population of 1,851 people in Rosemount statistical area (Lv2).
+The change was inferred from AreaSearch's estimate of the resident population being 1,885 following examination of ABS ERP data release in June 2024 and an additional 13 validated new addresses since the Census date.
+This level of population results in a density ratio of 146 persons per square kilometer.
+Over the past decade, Rosemount has shown resilient growth patterns with a compound annual growth rate of 2.5%, outpacing its SA4 region.
+Interstate migration contributed approximately 50.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
-Looking ahead, Rosemount is projected to grow by 281 persons to 2041, reflecting a 13.1% increase over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 are applied where utilized.
+Population projections indicate a population increase just below the median of national regional areas, with Rosemount expected to grow by 261 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.7% over the 17 years.

 Frequently Asked Questions - Population